Centennial Biomedical Campus of North Carolina State University

 The Centennial Biomedical Campus is 250 acre of property owned and operated by North Carolina State University in Raleigh, North Carolina, United States.
-It is located five minutes west of the NC State’s main campus and is considered part of Centennial Campus, the university’s research and educational campus footprint.
+It is located five minutes west of the NC State's main campus and is considered part of Centennial Campus, the university's research and educational campus.

-Centennial Biomedical Campus is home to NC State’s College of Veterinary Medicine (CVM).
+Centennial Biomedical Campus is home to NC State's College of Veterinary Medicine (CVM).
 Ranked 5th among the nation's 28 colleges of veterinary medicine in the current (2007) listing by U.S. News & World Report, the College of Veterinary Medicine offers graduate courses three departments — Clinical Sciences, Molecular Biomedical Sciences, and Population Health & Pathobiology.
-In addition, the College focuses on six specific program areas: Companion Animal Medicine, Food Supply Medicine, Biomedical Research, Ecosystem health, Equine Medicine, and Animal Welfare.
+In addition, the college focuses on six specific program areas: Companion Animal Medicine, Food Supply Medicine, Biomedical Research, Ecosystem health, Equine Medicine, and Animal Welfare.
 CMV treats and diagnoses more than 20,000 patients each year.
-The College opened in 1981 with an initial enrollment of 40 students.
-The College now boasts a student enrollment of over 450.
+The college opened in 1981 with an initial enrollment of 40 students.
+The college now has a student enrollment of over 450.

-The Centennial Biomedical Campus also houses the Veterinary Teaching Hospital, a major referral center for veterinarians from throughout the Southeast, where more than 20,000 animals a year are treated.
+The Centennial Biomedical Campus also houses the Veterinary Teaching Hospital, a major referral center for veterinarians from throughout the Southeast, where more than 20,000 small animals a year are treated.